harleydi/Music-World/README.md

 ## Project Name

-Music World
+Music Connect

 ## Project Description

-Allows you to find information about music based on the song, artist or albumn.
-MAJOR MUSIC LOVERS WELCOME ??
+Allows you to find your favorite artist social media page and a few random songs.

 ## Wireframes